MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 - **Simpleator:** Uses Hyper-V API to create an isolated guest address space, and logs Winapi calls

-ForteVisor's advantage is that programs don't have to be emulated from the start, and a fabricated system environment doesn't need to be set up.
+AetherVisor's advantage is that programs don't have to be emulated from the start, and a fabricated system environment doesn't need to be set up.
 Programs can be sandboxed on-the-fly, allowing you to analyze highly complex software.

 ### Branch Tracing

-The branch tracing feature in ForteVisor uses a combination of Last Branch Record (LBR) and Branch Trap Flag (BTF), to notify the VMM whenever a branch is executed.
+The branch tracing feature in AetherVisor uses a combination of Last Branch Record (LBR) and Branch Trap Flag (BTF), to notify the VMM whenever a branch is executed.

 The problem with my implementation is that #DB is thrown on every branch, causing a lot of overhead.
 I thought of collecting branch information in the LBR stack instead of single-stepping every branch, but there's no way to signal when the LBR stack is full on AMD :((((.
 I considered using Lightweight Profiling (LWP), which has a lot more fine-grained controls for tracing instructions, but it only profiles usermode instructions.
 Nevertheless, LWP is still a useful feature that can be added later.

-When I wanted to test branch tracing, I was misled by some inconsistencies that VMware and Windows had with the AMD manual.
+When I wanted to test branch tracing, I struggled for hours due to the way VMware and Windows messed with the debugctl MSR.

 First of all, VMware was forcing all debugctl bits to 0, which meant that I had to do some testing outside of VMware.

-Secondly, Windows manages debugctl features in a special way.
-According to the AMD manual, LBR tracing and BTF (branch single step) operation are controlled by bits in the DebugCtl MSR.
-Instead, Windows uses bit 8 and 9 in DR7 control the LBR tracing and BTF bits in windows.
-(See KiRestoreDebugState or whatever)
+Secondly, Windows only enables LBR and BTF when the context is switched to a thread with DR7 bits 7 and 8 set, respectively (See KiRestoreDebugRegisterState or whatever).
+In this manner, Windows manages extended debug features, and my changes this debugctl are essentially ignored.

 ### Process-specific syscall hooks